Trevor Brennan

 Trevor Brennan (born 29 September 1973) is an Irish former rugby union player.
 He played for Barnhall, Bective Rangers, St Marys College RFC, Leinster, Stade Toulousain and Ireland, being capped 13 times.
 He played either in the second row or as a flanker.
 In 2007 he attacked a fan and was banned for life, later reduced to five years.

 Career

 Born in Leixlip, Ireland, Brennan began his career with Barnhall.
 He captained St Mary's College RFC to their first AIB League title in 2000.

 Brennan made his debut for the senior Ireland team in a 13-37 defeat against South Africa on 13 June 1998 and went on to make 13 test appearances, including the 1999 Rugby World Cup.
 During this tournament that Brennan's abrasive image was tested, after a fight with Australia's Toutai Kefu, who was aided by two teammates who held Brennan's arms back.

 After leaving Leinster for Stade Toulousain, Brennan fell out of favour with the Irish national team.
-He subsequently went on to play in three consecutive European Cup finals as part of the Stade Toulousain team, with two wins (Perpingnan 2003, Stade Français 2005) and one defeat (against Wasps 2004).
+He subsequently went on to play in three consecutive European Cup finals as part of the Stade Toulousain team, with two wins (Perpignan 2003, Stade Français 2005) and one defeat (against Wasps 2004).